The RSB house spider survey

 House spiders in your bath are normally males who are trapped having fallen off the walls while looking for a female to mate with.
 Females usually stay in their webs, which are often found under the shed, and await a suitor.
 After a male has found a female's web he will stay with her for a number of weeks, mating with her repeatedly.
-It is easy to tell the difference between females (above) and males.

 The female then overwinters with stored sperm, and the next spring she can produce 10 egg sacs, each containing around 40 to 60 eggs.

 Don't kill those spiders you spot!